-A \textbf{periodic orbit} is a smooth map $\gamma: \mathbb{R}_{\tau} / q \mathbb{Z} \to Y_{\varphi} $ satisfying the ODE $\partial_{\tau} \gamma =R \circ \gamma$ for some $q>0$.
-The number $q$ is called \textbf{period or degree} of the periodic orbit.
-It is easy to show that $q$ is the intersection number $[\gamma] \cdot [\Sigma]$.
-We say that a periodic orbit $\gamma$ is non-degenerate if $1$ is not an eigenvalue of the linearized return map.
+We say that a periodic orbit $\gamma$ is \textbf{non-degenerate} if $1$ is not an eigenvalue of the linearized return map.
 It is called elliptic if the eigenvalues of the linearized return map are on the unit circle, positive hyperbolic if the eigenvalues of are real positive numbers, and negative hyperbolic if the eigenvalues are real negative numbers.
+The symplectomorphism $\varphi$ is called \textbf{$d$-nondegenerate} if every closed orbit with degree at most $d$ is nondegenerate.
+We assume that the symplectomorphism is $d$-nondegenerate throughout.